Phhofm/models/README.md

 **4xLSDIR** - A RRDBNet model, simple ESRGAN experiment without any degradations and without any pretrain for photo upscaling.

 **4xLSDIRplus** - An RRDBNet experiment to see what influence a huge dataset has on the official x4plus model for photo upscaling.

+**4xHFA2kLUDVAE** - Training lightweight models of different networks to test for interence speed and metrics for anime upscaling with realistic degradations.
+See results in the corresponding results folder.

+**Lexica** - Also training different models for AI generated image upscaling.

 ### Pretrains